-CUNY Collaborative Programs work with the Office of Research, Evaluation and Program Support to better understand program trends and outcomes through research and program evaluation.
+CUNY K-16 Initiatives work with the Office of Research, Evaluation and Program Support to better understand program trends and outcomes through research and program evaluation.
 Click here for statistics on some of our programs.

 CUNY’s largest collaborative program, enlisting 18 colleges and nearly 425 NYC public high schools in its mission to help prepare students for success in college.
 The program provides a variety of opportunities, including college-credit courses, college-preparatory courses and activities, experiential-based summer programs, and access to campus facilities and cultural offerings.